Baby, Please Don't Go: Original song

-Big Joe Williams used the imprisonment theme for his October 31, 1935, recording of "Baby, Please Don't Go".
+Big Joe Williams used an imprisonment theme for his October 31, 1935, recording of "Baby, Please Don't Go".
 He recorded it during his first session for Lester Melrose and Bluebird Records in Chicago.
 It is an ensemble piece with Williams on vocal and guitar accompanied by Dad Tracy on one-string fiddle and Chasey "Kokomo" Collins on washboard, who are listed as "Joe Williams' Washboard Blues Singers" on the single.
 Musical notation for the song indicates a moderate-tempo fifteen-bar blues in 4/4 or common time in the key of B flat.
 As with many Delta blues songs of the era, it remains on the tonic chord (I) throughout without the progression to the subdominant (IV) or dominant (V) chords.
 The lyrics express a prisoner's anxiety about his lover leaving before he returns home:

 The song became a hit and established Williams' recording career.
 On December 12, 1941, he recorded a second version titled "Please Don't Go" in Chicago for Bluebird, with a more modern arrangement and lyrics.
 Blues historian Gerard Herzhaft calls it "the most exciting version", which Williams recorded using his trademark nine-string guitar.
 Accompanying him are Sonny Boy Williamson I on harmonica and Alfred Elkins on imitation bass (possibly a washtub bass).
 Since both songs appeared before recording industry publications began tracking such releases, it is unknown which version was more popular.
 In 1947, he recorded it for Columbia Records with Williamson and Ransom Knowling on bass and Judge Riley on drums.
 This version did not reach the Billboard Race Records chart, but represents a move toward a more urban blues treatment of the song.